BlesslinJerishR/BlesslinJerishR/README.md

   <span style="color: green !important;">&nbsp;Hola </span> ,  Friend .
 </h1>

-- FullStack OverFlow Developer .
+- FullStack OverFlow Developer 🧱
-- Gone through more dropouts than breakups.
+- Gone through more dropouts than breakups  💔
-- I am not in the Team ,
+- I am not in the Team 🐷 🐍
-- I am the Team .
+- I am the Team 🌱
-- I see no God up here ,
+- I see no God up here 🕉️ ✝️ ☪️
-- I am God .
+- I am God 🃏
-- Frontend or Backend ?
+- Frontend or Backend ? 📀
-- I am the whole IT Department.
+- I am the whole IT Department 🥷
+- 16 Companies Proposed Me 🤍
+- Yet I Married the One 💍
-- Bruh ...
+- Bruh ... 💉

 <br>
 <p align="center">